Exalt24/Exalt24/README.md

 ---

-## 🔥 The Real Talk

-Look, I'm just a guy from Cebu who got obsessed with making computers do cool stuff.
-Started hacking around in college, fell down the cybersecurity rabbit hole, and now I build things that are both **actually useful** and **ridiculously secure**.
+## ⚠️ Who dares to skim shall face eternal merge conflicts!

+Okay, stop with the nerdy stuff for a sec.
+Here's the deal:

+**With great errors come lousy debugging skills... and I'm guilty as charged.** 🐛

+Look, I'm just some guy from Cebu who thought "hey, let's make computers do weird stuff" and somehow ended up down every possible tech rabbit hole.
+Started with basic HTML (we all did), got addicted to the dopamine hit of working code, and now I'm that person who gets genuinely excited about SQL injection vulnerabilities and thinks game loops are poetry.

 ```python
 class Daniel: